 Bullying and Cyberbullying

 Allegations of bullying, harassment and discrimination against students or by students are taken very seriously at UNSW.
 The grounds for discrimination and harassment are clearly set out in Commonwealth and State Anti-Discrimination legislation.
-These grounds form the basis for the University's Equity, Diversity and Inclusion Policy.
+These grounds form the basis for the university's Equity, Diversity and Inclusion Policy.

 If you have been discriminated against or harassed by a member of staff or another student because of your race, religion, sexuality, age, disability or gender it is important you follow the process as outlined in the Complaints Management & Investigations Policy & Procedure.